hyperledger-archives/composer-knowledge-wiki/knowledge.md

 The ledger is the actual **"blockchain"**.
 It is a file-based ledger which stores serialized blocks.
 Each block has one or more transactions.
 Each transaction contains a 'read-write set' which modifies one or more key/value pairs.
 The ledger is the definitive source of data and is immutable.

-The **state database** (or 'World State') holds the last known committed value for any given key - an indexed view into the chainâ€™s transaction log.
+The **state database** (or 'World State') holds the last known committed value for any given key - an indexed view into the chain’s transaction log.
 It is populated when each peer validates and commits a transaction.
 The state database can always be rebuilt from re-processing the ledger (ie replaying the transactions that led to that state).
 There are currently two options for the state database: an embedded LevelDB or an external CouchDB.

 As an aside, if you are familiar with Hyperledger Fabric 'channels', there is a separate ledger for each channel.

 The chain is a transaction log, structured as hash-linked blocks, where each block contains a sequence of _N_ transactions.
-The block header includes a hash of the blockâ€™s transactions, as well as a hash of the prior blockâ€™s header.
+The block header includes a hash of the block’s transactions, as well as a hash of the prior block’s header.
 In this way, all transactions on the ledger are sequenced and cryptographically linked together.

-The state database is simply an indexed view into the chainâ€™s transaction log, it can therefore be regenerated from the chain at any time.
+The state database is simply an indexed view into the chain’s transaction log, it can therefore be regenerated from the chain at any time.

 Source: http://hyperledger-fabric.readthedocs.io/en/release/ledger.html